 Artisan Market Access

-This program provides artisan clients with technical and business skills to access new markets.
-Artisans participate in trainings designed to prepare them to enter new local, national, and export markets.
+This program provides artist and artisan clients with technical and business skills to access new markets.
+Artists and Artisans participate in trainings designed to prepare them to enter new local, national, and export markets.
 Learn more.

 Women’s Agriculture Credit and Training